johandry/CKA/README.md

 kubectl get endpoints nginx
 ```

 There is no need to get the new pod IP address to access the nginx web page, using the service IP or, in this case: Cluster IP, is enough and better.
-But, same as the endpoints, the Cluster IP is only accesssible from within the cluster so use the `curl` command from any node of the cluster, i.e. the master node.
+But, same as the endpoints, the Cluster IP is only accessible from within the cluster so use the `curl` command from any node of the cluster, i.e. the master node.

 ```bash
 kubectl get services nginx